Moonshot Update — Week of July 11, 2025

 Notes and Thoughts

-• CRNX: Reversed a previous loss of ~$340 and is now showing a modest gain.
+• CRNX: Reversed a previous significant loss and is now showing a modest gain.

 • VKTX: Continued its strong momentum, up over 12% since entry.